hungnguyen-gith/RT-SWT-004-nhom5/figures/Introduction.md

 •	Discussion of the strengths and weaknesses of automated unit test generation methods based on LLM versus traditional methods for Python.

-The remainder of the paper is organized as follows: Part II reviews research related to LLM-based unit test generation.
-Part III describes the research questions, dataset, experimental design, and evaluation metrics.
-Part IV presents and discusses the experimental results.
-Part V concludes the paper and suggests directions for future research.
+The remainder of this paper is organized as follows.
+Section II presents the research methodology, including the experimental design, benchmark dataset, and evaluation metrics.
+Section III reports and discusses the experimental results.
+Section IV examines the threats to validity associated with this study.
+Finally, Section V concludes the paper and suggests directions for future research.